 aggregation.
 Alerts require an input window):

 By default for charts in notebooks and dashboards, the input window is the same as the output window (determined by the time period for the chart).
-By setting an explict input window, you can smooth out your data to avoid noise. -
+Click Specify a time aggregation to set an explicit input window and smooth out your data to avoid noise.

 Compute percentiles (distribution type metrics only):

-When the metric data is a distribution type (a set of values for each point in time), Lightstep Observability can compute percentiles for you.
-Enter the value in the Percentile field (no%
+When the metric data is a distribution type (a set of values for each point in time), Cloud Observability can compute percentiles for you.
+Enter the value in the Percentile field (no %

 When using distributions in an alert, you must select only one percentile to alert on.